microsoft/fluentui/rfcs/convergence/authoring-stories.md

 import { Button } from './Button'; // the component
 import { Meta } from '@storybook/react';

-export * from 'ButtonDefault.stories';
+// 💡 `Default` re-export needs to be always first ! export * from 'ButtonDefault.stories';
 export * from 'ButtonWithIcon.stories';